aasshishh/resume/README.md

 - Mentored junior engineers, fostering technical growth and knowledge sharing
 - Collaborated with stakeholders to define project requirements and goals, ensuring alignment and successful outcomes
 - Implemented process improvements, product improvements, enhancing efficiency and quality through data-driven decision making

+## Key Achievements

+- Orchestrated, the delivery of critical features, 3P SDK integrations, rapid prototyping, increased observability, within a complex product architecture spanning multiple tech stacks.
+Effectively managed cross-functional dependencies and delivered as both a Individual Contributor (IC) and Tech Lead (TL).
+- Led the effort of implementation of distributed system testing and debugging capabilities to bring increased stability and performance of the products.
+- Played a key role in Google Assistant NBU as a founding engineer, utilizing comprehensive user behavior analysis to inform strategic investment decisions, laying out foundations of tech stack, resulting in the successful development and implementation of high-impact features.
+- Contributed to system stability and operational excellence through extensive on-call experience and release cycle ownership, consistently resolving issues, implementing enhancements to alerting and monitoring, and ensuring seamless releases.

+## Recent Engagements

+### Upskilling & Re-skilling
+Intensive upskilling, focusing on becoming a well-rounded software engineer with an emphasis on practical application and modern development practices.

+### Application Development & Deployment
+Designed, built, and deployed two significant applications:
+Developers Folio [developersfolio.com](https://developersfolio.com/): An online platform for professionals to showcase work, connect, and explore job opportunities.
+NewsWire [newsuniverse.xyz](https://newsuniverse.xyz): A personalized news aggregator, similar to Google News, offering customized user experiences.

+### Pivoting to AI & ML Engineering
+Currently focused on AI engineering, actively building AI-enabled products.
+Future plans include transitioning to ML engineering, leveraging my Integrated M.Sc. in Mathematics and Computing for impactful AI product development.

 ## Work History